MikaelEkberg/hello-k8s/README.md

 - K8S_POD
 - K8S_NODE

-If the environment variables are not set, the web site will display the value **Unknown**
+If the environment variables are not set, the web app will display the value **Unknown**